 He also teaches Constitutional Law at the Philippine Judicial Academy, the official training institute for all judges.
 He has undertaken rule of law, legal ethics and judicial reform projects with various international programs.

 He was a Philippine Delegate to the 1998 Rome Conference that wrote the Statute of the International Criminal Court.
-He chairs the Bantay Katarungan (Sentinels of Justice), a lawyers’ organization to strengthen the rule of law, and is the publisher of the Philippine Daily Inquirer, the nation’s most popular newspaper, in which he also writes an Op-Ed column.
+He chaired the Bantay Katarungan (Sentinels of Justice), a lawyers’ organization to strengthen the rule of law, and was the publisher of the Philippine Daily Inquirer, the nation’s most popular newspaper, in which he also wrote an Op-Ed column.